ustcwhy/ustcwhy.github.io/_pages/about.md

   - /about.html
 ---

-I am Hongyu Wang (王鸿钰 in Chinese), a second-year Ph.D candidate at VIPL group, Chinese Academy of Sciences (CAS) under the supervision of Professor [Xilin Chen](http://vipl.ict.ac.cn/people/_xlchen/).
+I am Hongyu Wang (王鸿钰 in Chinese), a second-year Ph.D candidate at VIPL group, Chinese Academy of Sciences (CAS).
 I received my B.Eng. degree from Department of Computer Science and Technology, University of Science and Technology of China (USTC).
 I was advised by associate researcher [Chao Qian](http://www.lamda.nju.edu.cn/qianc/) at USTC.
 I was a research intern under the supervision of Dr. [Furu Wei](https://thegenerality.com/) and [Shuming Ma](https://shumingma.com/) at Natural Language Computing group, MSR-Asia from Aug.
 2021 to Jan.
 2023.

 *I have great interest on the following topics*:
 1. *Scale efficiently!
 Efficient architecture for the large-scale foundation models*